 The museum of the founder of Czech modern music – Bedřich Smetana (1824–1884) – has been situated in the short street on the embankment since 1936.
-The facade of the Neo-Renaissance building (former Old Town mill) has graffito decoration by Mikuláš Aleš and František Ženíšek (the battle against the Swedes on Charles Bridge in 1648).
+The facade of the Neo-Renaissance building (formerly Old Town mill) has graffito decoration by Mikuláš Aleš and František Ženíšek (the battle against the Swedes on Charles Bridge in 1648).
 The exhibition – including facsimiles of Smetana’s manuscripts, passages from his correspondence and other personal objects – illustrates the life and work of the composer.

 In Czech: Muzeum Bedřicha Smetany